kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

 **All 3 Implant Feats**
 - These must be permanently obtained, not temporarily during a FLU or lost with a Hotshot.
 Scouts can get at least some of these feats for free.
 You do not have to equip an implant to fulfill this task.

+**Destroy Droid (Force Power)**
+- This is the third tier Force Power starting with Stun Droid.
+This must be on the main player character.

 **Equip X Alignment-Restricted Item(s)**
 - These require maintaining either light or dark alignment until the end of the run.
 If you lose alignment, these items will unequip the next time your game loads (either from a save or from a module transition).
 - Valid Light-restricted items include: